BharatCyberForce/ICF-403-Bypass-Shell/README.md

 ## Disclaimer

 This web shell is intended for educational and testing purposes only.
 Unauthorized access to remote servers is illegal and unethical.
-Use this tool responsibly and only with proper authorization.

-The developers and contributors of this web shell are not responsible for any misuse or damage caused by the use of this tool.
+The developers and contributors of this web shell are not responsible for any misuse or damage caused by the use of this shell.
 Use it at your own risk.